-- Name, address, date of birth of disabled adult or elder adult - Name and address of disabled adult's or elder adult's caregiver - Injury/condition of disabled adult or elder adult resulting from A/N/E - Other pertinent information such as the name of the alleged perpetrator, safety concerns for the investigator, etc.
+- Name, address, date of birth of disabled adult or elder adult - Name and address of disabled adult's or elder adult's caregiver - Injury/condition of disabled adult or elder adult resulting from A/N/E - Other pertinent information such as the name of the alleged perpetrator, suspected cause of ANE, safety concerns for the investigator, information that assists determining cause of ANE or the identity of the perpetrator, etc. - Name and address of the mandated reporter making the report - Name and address of the long-term care facility, if applicable.

-\All such reports prepared by law enforcement shall be forwarded to Adult Protective Services (community) or Healthcare Facility Regulation (Long-term facilities) within 24 hours.
+All such reports prepared by law enforcement shall be forwarded to Adult Protective Services (community) or Healthcare Facility Regulation (Long-term facilities) within 24 hours